Spin fishing is permitted on Lake Selfe and is a leisurely way to while away the hours. Vegetation to the…

 Lake Selfe trout fishing takes place in what must be the most picturesque lake in the region.
 This lake together with nearby Lake Georgina, have been stocked by the North Canterbury Fish & Game Council with rainbow trout from the Ngongataha hatchery, in Rotorua in the North Island.
-Fishing other waters of the Lake Coleridge group.
+Fishing other waters of the Lake Coleridge group – map.
+Please note the Lake Selfe thumbnail picture gallery is now at the bottom of this page.

 These R-Strain rainbows grow faster and spawn at an older age than normal rainbows.